vlmathieu/vlmathieu/CV.md

   **Related project:** Hy-C-Green (Production of low-carbon hydrogen and bio-sourced materials in Eastern France with an integrated biorefinery concept).

+  **Production:** Mathieu, V. (2020).
+Hy-C-Green project: Evaluation of the economic and environmental impacts of the implementation of a forest biorefinery in the Grand Est region, Project report (INRA). https://hal.science/hal-04920115/document

 </details>

 <details>